Thu 8 Apr 2021 - Thu 11 Feb 2021

 How to join the meeting

-Meeting details and Conference IDs will be unique for each meeting.
-We will update the details shortly before each meeting.
+Public meeting details and Conference IDs will be unique for each Public meeting.
+We will update the details shortly before each Public meeting.

 Changes to Local Planning Panels